asralov/CSC-345-Group-Project/README.md

 ## Testing
-To run the tests, you can run the following command in the terminal.
+To run the tests, run the following command in the terminal in the root directory.

 In macOS or Linux:
 ```shell